Keynote presentation: Choice equals chance: The human element to fatigue

 Barister

-Crown Law, Qld Department Of Justice
+Crown Law, QLD Department of Justice

 Biography

-John is admitted to practice law as a Barrister.
-He has practised both privately and in government in a number of Australian jurisdictions – in New South Wales, the Australian Capital Territory, Norfolk Island and Queensland.
 Since 1996, John has acted as Counsel Assisting in Mining Warden’s and Coronial inquiries in virtually all mining, explosives, petroleum and gas fatalities in Queensland.
 Additionally, he has been retained in a range of other fatality inquiries where the primary issue has concerned hospital misadventure, aircraft failure, fatigue, or the suspicion of murder.
 To this point, John has acted as Counsel Assisting in over 90 public fatality inquiries.
-For many years, John’s interests and experience have focused on the critical review of safety and health management and training systems, on accident investigation methodologies, and on compliance issues.
-Reflecting this, he is frequently engaged as a speaker in public forums and conferences.